biologist79/ESPuino/README.md

 # Tonuino based on ESP32 with I2S-output

 ## Disclaimer
 This is a fork of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling music-play by RFID-tags and buttons.
 Said this I want to make clear, that the code-basis is completely different.
 So there might be features, that are supported by my fork whereas others are missing or implemented different.
-For sure both share that's it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).
+For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).

 ## What's different (basically)?
-The original project makes use of microcontrollers (uC) like Arduino nano (which is the Microchip AVR-platform behind the scenes).
+The original project makes use of microcontrollers (uC) like Arduino nano (which is the [Microchip AVR-platform](https://de.wikipedia.org/wiki/Microchip_AVR) behind the scenes).
 Music-decoding is done in hardware using [DFPlayer mini](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299) which also has a uSD-card-slot and an integrated amp as well.
-Control of this unit is done by a serial-interconnect with the uC using an api provided.
+Control of this unit is done by a serial-interconnect with the uC using an API provided.

 The core of my implementation is based on the popular [ESP32 by Espressif](https://www.espressif.com/en/products/hardware/esp32/overview).
-Having WiFi-support out of the box makes it possible to provide features like an integrated FTP-server (to feed the player with music), smarthome-integration by using MQTT and webradio.
-However, my aim was to port the project on a modular base which means, that music-decoding takes place in software with a dedicated uSD-card and music-output with I2S.
+Having WiFi-support out-of-the-box makes it possible to provide further features like an integrated FTP-server (to feed the player with music), smarthome-integration by using MQTT and webradio.
+However, my aim was to port the project on a modular base.
+Said this music-decoding takes place in software with a dedicated uSD-card and music-output is done via I2S-protocol.
 I did all my tests on [Adafruit's MAX98357A](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts).
-Hopefully, not only in theory, other DACs can be used as well.
+Hopefully, not only in theory, other DACs can be used as well (has to support 3.3 V-level).

 ## Basic concept/handling
-The basic idea of Tonuino (and my fork as well) is to provide a way, to use the Arduino-platform for a music-control-concept that is derived from the popular Toniebox.
+The basic idea of Tonuino (and my fork, respectively) is to provide a way, to use the Arduino-platform for a music-control-concept that is derived from the popular Toniebox.
 This basically means that RFID-tags are used to direct a music-player.
-Even for kids is concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play.
-Place another object on it and the player plays anything else.
+Toniebox is based on cloud, Tonuino on a local SD-card.
+Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play.
+Place another RFID-object on it and anything else is played.
+Simple as that.

 ## Hardware-setup
 So it's about time to have a look at the hardware I used.
-I'm using an ESP32 on a development-board that more or less looks like [this](https://docs.zerynth.com/latest/official/board.zerynth.nodemcu_esp32/docs/index.html).
+It's a ESP32 on a development-board that more or less looks like [this](https://docs.zerynth.com/latest/official/board.zerynth.nodemcu_esp32/docs/index.html).
 If ordered in China (Aliexpress, eBay e.g.) it's pretty cheap (around 4€) but even in Europe it's only around 8€.
+Make sure to install the drivers for the USB/Serial-chip (CP2102 e.g.).
 * [Adafruit's MAX98357A](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts)
 * [uSD-card-reader](https://www.amazon.de/AZDelivery-Reader-Speicher-Memory-Arduino/dp/B077MB17JB)
 * [RFID-reader](https://www.amazon.de/AZDelivery-Reader-Arduino-Raspberry-gratis/dp/B074S8MRQ7)